mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 You will need:
   - A running Kubernetes cluster :)
   - A running GitLab Helm Chart
-  - The name of the secret that holds the Postgres password
+  - The name of the secret that holds the Postgres password.
+If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` then the secret name will be ``gitlab-postgresql-password``
-  - The name of the secret that holds the Minio keys
+  - The name of the secret that holds the Minio keys.
+If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` then the secret name will be ``gitlab-minio-secret``
-  - The service name for Postgres and the port
+  - The service name for Postgres and the port.
+If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` and in the ``default`` namespace then the service name will be ``gitlab-postgresql`` and port ``5432``
-  - The service name for Minio and the port
+  - The service name for Minio and the port.
+If you installed the Gilab Helm  Chart using the chart name as ``gitlab`` and in the ``default`` namespace then the service name will be ``gitlab-minio-svc`` and port ``9000``
   - The names of ``kubernetes.io/ingress.class``, ``kubernetes.io/ingress.provider`` and ``certmanager.k8s.io/issuer``